fgimian/flaskage/README.md

 So what makes Flaskage unique?
 A few little things:

 * **Clean and simple**: Although I'm designing Flaskage for medium to larger sized projects, I wanted to ensure that the boilerplate code was kept to a minimum.
 Instead, I've opted for comments which provide examples of what you can do rather than starting to write an application in the template.
 * **One directory per function**: It seems that most templates are inspired by the way that Django separates apps, whereby each component of the larger web application has its own models, views, templates and static files.
 I personally feel that this layout doesn't make sense.
-Instead, I prefer a structure more similar to the [Play Framework](http://www.playframework.com/documentation/2.0/Anatomy) which keeps views in one directory, models in one directory and so on.
+Instead, I prefer a structure more similar to the [Play Framework](http://www.playframework.com/documentation/2.0/Anatomy) or [Ruby on Rails](http://guides.rubyonrails.org/getting_started.html#creating-the-blog-application) which keeps views in one directory, models in one directory and so on.
 The ability to split views and models into multiple files is an absolute must which is also part of Flaskage's design.
 * **Full integration of Flask-Assets**: This template has been designed for use with Coffeescript, LESS (in particular Twitter's Bootstrap CSS framework) or any other pre-processor you may have in mind.
 Furthermore, Flaskage keeps all such uncompiled files neatly in an assets directory.
 * **Database migrations**: Flaskage integrates [Flask-Migrate](https://github.com/miguelgrinberg/Flask-Migrate) and is ready for database migrations which can be invoked via management commands.
 * **PyJade integration**: If you choose to, you can may use [PyJade](https://github.com/SyrusAkbary/pyjade) to write your templates.
 This is a far less verbose language than regular HTML.